MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-create-edit-topics-teams.md

    For example, if you select **Multiple choice options**, you can then enter the options the user can specify in the **Options for user** field.
 Each option is presented as a multiple choice button to the user, but users can also type in their answer in the bot.

    The conversation editor creates separate paths in the conversation, depending on the customer's response.
 The conversation path leads the customer to the appropriate path for each user response.
-You can add additional nodes to create branching logic, and specify what the bot should respond with for each variable.
+You can add additional nodes to create branching logic, and specify what the bot should respond with for each value.

 1. You can [save the user response in a variable](authoring-variables-teams.md) to be used later.